Alisher-Nabiev/TimeProject/README.md

-# Deloitte Time Tracking App
+# Time Tracking App

-A time-tracking application to report and monitor work hours, split between client hours and general hours, using Deloitte's 28-day period system.
+A time-tracking application to report and monitor work hours, split between client hours and general hours, using 28-day period system.

 ## Features